Democrats Urged To Allow Secret Vote In Donald Trump Impeachment Trial

 Donald Trump became the first president in history to be impeached twice when the House of Representatives voted last week to charge him with inciting the January 6 riots at the U.S. Capitol.
 His Senate trial is scheduled to begin next month.

-But there are still concerns about lawmakers’ safety and some believe that it would be best to allow senators to vote secretly as to avoid violence and ensure that Republicans go with their conscience, according to a Saturday report from Raw Story.
+But there are still concerns about lawmakers' safety, and some believe that it would be best to allow senators to vote secretly to avoid violence and ensure that Republicans go with their conscience, according to a Saturday report from Raw Story.

 "If Republican senators had integrity and if Trump supporters were peaceful, this wouldn't be necessary.
 But they're not and they're not.
 So a secret ballot offers a better chance of convicting Trump and ensuring he'll never again be president," Reich tweeted.

-Legal expert Laurence Tribe endorsed Reich’s idea, saying that this would not only be fair but lead to Trump being convicted and barred from ever seeking office again.
+Legal expert Laurence Tribe endorsed Reich's idea, tweeting that this would not only be fair but lead to Trump being convicted and barred from ever seeking office again.

-“A secret ballot would probably convict and ban Trump 100-0.
-But I guess it’s not in the cards, though it’d be the fairest way to proceed — as with any ordinary jury.”

 "For real verdict, @SenateDems should give cover.
 Adopting this rule can be approved with no GOP votes," he pointed out.